 § 16 Credit Support Documents: Party A shall provide Party B with the following Credit Support Document(s):

 Any guarantee, letter of credit, security or other performance assurance or credit support document as may be provided from time to time to Party B in respect of Party A’s obligations owed under the Agreement or under one or more Individual Contracts.

-Party B shall provide Party A with the following Credit Support Document(s):
+Party B shall provide Party A with the following Credit Support Document(s): [ ]

-As at the date hereof, [To be Agreed by Credit] and any guarantee, letter of credit, Control and Profit Transfer Agreement, security or other performance assurance or credit support document as may be provided from time to time to Party A in respect of Party B’s obligations owed under the Agreement or under one or more Individual Contracts, PROVIDED THAT if credit support is given to Party A through a Control and Profit Transfer Agreement, Party B’s Controlling Party shall be deemed to be Party B’s Credit Support Provider and Party B’s Control and Profit Transfer Agreement shall be deemed to be a Credit Support Document for the purposes of interpreting and construing all provisions of the Agreement.
+As at the date hereof, [To be Agreed by Credit] and any guarantee, letter of credit, security or other performance assurance or credit support document as may be provided from time to time to Party A in respect of Party B’s obligations owed under the Agreement or under one or more Individual Contracts.

+AOTES: AOTES has no CPTA as defined in the EFET therefore we deleted the wording referring to the CPTA.
+We could suggest the following approaches either (i) PCG by AOT Holding and trading on open account or (ii) bilateral zero threshold CSA and coverage of the MTA and close-out risk via PCG.

 § 16 Credit Support Provider: Credit Support Provider(s) of Party A shall be: